 The NCT is a beautiful trail that offers hikers plenty of challenges and rewards.
 If you’re considering thru-hiking it, do your research and prepare thoroughly.
 It’s a rewarding experience that you’ll never forget.

-Ice Age National Scenic Trail – 1,200 miles
+Explore Glacial Landscapes on the Ice Age Trail – 1,200 miles

 The Ice Age National Scenic Trail is a 1,200-mile-long trail that meanders thru Wisconsin and parts of Michigan’s Upper Peninsula.